 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

 I am probably not the only person in the world who has what I lovingly call ‘the junk drawer’.
 It is filled with everything from elastic bands and loose paper clips to nail files and electrical outlet covers.
 My children are teenagers and I still have those plastic covers that go over electrical sockets.
 Yeah, I would say it is way past time to clean out the junk drawer, right?
-I am always scouring the web for creative organizing ideas and I came across I Heart Organizing.
-What an awesome source of information and ideas!
-Surely she had some way of helping me clean up this mess, right?
+Looking for eco-friendly drawer organizing ideas?
+Tackle the junk drawer easily and frugally by upcycling old cereal boxes into draw-organizing bins.

 First, start with an empty box of cereal.
 You may have to start saving them for a while until you have enough to actually fill your drawer.
-I have 2 teenagers so we go through several boxes of cereal a week.
-For smaller drawer organizers just use boxes of crackers or granola bars depending on the shape and size you need.
+We go through several boxes of cereal a week.
+For smaller drawer organizers just use empty boxes of crackers or granola bars depending on the shape and size you need.

 I found it easiest to flatten the box before cutting.
 Make sure you measure how high your drawer is so you can still close it once your new drawer organizers are in place.
 You can use both the top and bottom of the box.